 Once we got to the point we were doing under forty on the highway, and the roads started getting real slick, I suggested we actually did go all the way home.
 Sherry would have none of it.

 “Are you kidding me?
 This is the one chance a year for an opportunity like this.”

 Sherry wanted a new big screen.
 Well, I did too.
-But I was willing to pay a reasonable price to get it.
+I was willing to pay a reasonable price to get it.
 Sherry insisted that the 65 inch for 349.99 was an opportunity that just could not wait.
 I can’t really argue.
-It is an excellent deal.
-But I just want to get home alive in one piece.
+It is an excellent deal, but it can wait.
+I just want to get home alive in one piece.
 Plus, I need to take a few Tylenol to kill this headache.
 This road is just… wonderful.

-It was about ten-thirty when we pulled into the parking lot of WalMart.
+It was about ten-thirty when we pulled into the parking lot of Walmart.
 The place was packed.
 Apparently, a blizzard is no deterrent from people getting their Black Friday deals.
 While I was looking for a parking spot, I wondered how many of them also came straight from their Thanksgiving dinners to get here.
-After going up and down a few different rows, I just gave up and parked in the next door Barnes and Noble lot.
-Even that was more than half full, and you could see people walking from their cars through the snow.
-They were all making the trek to the WalMart entrance a half-mile away.
+After going up and down a few different rows, I just gave up and parked in the next door Barnes & Noble lot.
+Even that was more than half full, and you could see a steady stream of people walking from their cars through the snow.
+They were all making the trek to the Walmart entrance a half-mile away.
 OK.
-Maybe not a half-mile, but in this weather, it sure seemed that far away.
+Maybe not a half-mile, but in this weather, it sure seemed like it.

 “You go stake out our TV.
 I’ll walk around and see what other deals are out there.
 If I find something and can’t make it back to you by midnight, I’ll text.”